ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Security Basics

+> 🎥 This chapter provides a high-level overview about security, including definitions of security and privacy, requirements, and risk management.
+We need to know these security basics so we can understand how to develop software that supports these basics.

 This chapter provides a high-level overview about security, including definitions of security and privacy, requirements, and risk management.

 Learning Objectives: